 Phone service is provided primarily by Verizon.
 Cavalier Telephone also provides land line service.
 Newer phone service options include internet-based voice communication, known as VoIP (voice over internet protocol).
 There are several national providers and Atlantic Broadband cable offers VoIP phone service.

 Delaware City is a Tree City USA community and protects its tree resources.
 The City has a tree management program for street trees, including trimming and removal.
 It is against the law to prune or otherwise damage a street tree.
 Call Town Hall at (302) 834-4573 if you have a question or concern about a street tree.
 The City also has an on-going tree planting program to replace and augment the city’s tree inventory.
 Contact Town Hall if you would like a street tree planted.

 The water supply and distribution system is owned by the City of Delaware City and is currently operated under contract by Artesian Water Co.
 Artesian provides meter reading, billing, treatment plant operation, and repair services.
 Water bill payments may be made directly to Artesian or at Town Hall (including credit card payments), or on our website click here.
 Note that Town Hall only accepts payments during regular business hours.
-Water rates are set annually by Mayor & Council.
+Water Rates are set annually by Mayor & Council.
 Delaware City’s water supply comes from deep (700′) wells in the Potomac Aquifer.
-See the most recent 2016ccr for details on the city’s water quality.
+See the most recent 2017 CCR for details on the city’s water quality.